weichenrs/MFVNet/README.md

 # MFVNet

-This repo contains the supported code and models to reproduce the results of [MFVNet: Deep Adaptive Fusion Network with Multiple Field-of-Views for Remote Sensing Image Semantic Segmentation](https://www.sciengine.com/SCIS/doi/10.1007/s11432-022-3599-y).
+This repo contains the supported code and models to reproduce the results of [MFVNet: a deep adaptive fusion network with multiple field-of-views for remote sensing image semantic segmentation](https://link.springer.com/article/10.1007/s11432-022-3599-y).

 <!-- ![](figures/mfvnet.jpg) -->
 <figure>